 There are two pleural sacs, one covering each lobe of the lung.
 The anatomy of this double-layered structure can be best appreciated by imagining one's fist invaginating a balloon.
 The hilum is at the wrist.

 The pleural space develops between the fourth and seventh weeks of gestation.
-The lateral plate of the embryologic mesoderm differentiates into the splanchnopleure, which give rise to the parietal pleura and the somatopleure, which become the visceral ...
+The lateral plate of the embryologic mesoderm differentiates into the splanchnopleure, which give rise to the parietal pleura and the somatopleure, which become the visceral pleura.
+At ...